Chapter 4: HTML Code & Search Engine Success Factors

 Chat with SearchBot

-These elements in the Periodic Table of SEO Factors encompass the HTML tags that you should be using to send clues to search engines about your content and enable that content to render quickly.
+These elements in the Periodic Table of SEO Factors encompass the HTML tags that provide crucial information to search engines.
+They help highlight key parts of your content and influence how your pages appear in search results.

 Are you describing movie showtimes?
 Do you have ratings and reviews on your e-commerce pages?
 What’s the headline of the article you’ve published?
-In every case, there’s a way to communicate this with HTML.
+In every case, there’s an HTML tag to communicate this information effectively to search engines, improving your site’s visibility and relevance.

 Tt: Titles